celer-pkg/celer/README.md

 - **[celer](https://github.com/celer-pkg/celer)** - the core package manager implementation
 - **[ports](https://github.com/celer-pkg/ports)** - port definitions and build configurations

-If you want to improve features, polish documentation, or add new ports, contributions are welcome.
+If you want to add features, improve documentation, or contribute new port definitions, we would be glad to have your help.

 ## 📄 License